 Sadly, moving home is not a process that always runs smoothly.
-You should be prepared for the other party to pull out at the last minute, a turbulent property market or even issues from your bank – that can soon make a smooth sale turn into a nightmare.
+It would help if you were prepared for the other party to pull out at the last minute a turbulent property market or even issues from your bank – that can soon make a smooth sale turn into a nightmare.
 However, there’s no reason why you should let external factors influence your overall decision.
 Just be sure to keep the following in mind if you are looking to move home in the next few months.

 How are you doing your research?

-Another alternative is talking to friends or family members, who may be aware of current properties that are new on the market, while local newspapers will also provide current property listings – to give you a better idea of what is currently available.
-It pays to do your research, so make sure that you consider each and every option that is open to you.
+Another alternative is talking to friends or family members who may be aware of current properties that are new on the market.
+At the same time, local newspapers will also provide current property listings – to give you a better idea of what is currently available.
+It pays to do your research, so make sure that you consider each option open to you.

 Do you want to sell?

-If you are after a larger property, it may even cost less to extend the back of your home, or create an outdoor living area – to give you and your family more space to enjoy all together.
-Often, you look to move to properties that have more modern features – rather than taking the time to do the improvement work on your current home.
-So don’t feel pressurized to sell your home, due to work or family commitments, when your current property suits you and your family just fine.
+If you are after a larger property, it may even cost less to extend the back of your home or create an outdoor living area – to give you and your family more space to enjoy all together.
+Often, you look to move to properties with more modern features – rather than taking the time to do the improvement work on your current home.
+So don’t feel pressured to sell your home due to work or family commitments when your current property suits you and your family just fine.

 Can you give your current property an upgrade?

-You could even keep things simpler, and consider investing in some new furniture or stylish accessories, while a lick of paint is a low cost and easy option to give your home a much-needed makeover that won’t break the bank.
-Plus, giving your current home an upgrade is ideal if you want to get your entire family more involved in how you run your household.
+You could even keep things simpler and consider investing in some new furniture or stylish accessories, while a lick of paint is a low cost and easy option to give your home a much-needed makeover that won’t break the bank.
+Plus, giving your current home an upgrade is ideal if you want to get your entire family more involved in running your household.
 You could even consider giving your kids a makeover chore to plan and complete.

 What are you looking to buy?

-Make sure that you factor in schools, your drive to work and distance from friends and family in your new location.
+Make sure that you factor in schools, your drive to work and your distance from friends and family in your new location.
 While it may be your dream property, will it be worth having to drive an extra forty minutes to get to your job every day?
 As obvious as it sounds, make sure that you visit your new property on several occasions too.
 While you might love it during the first visit, the new time might be a different story.